pankod/superplate/documentation/docs/state-management/redux.md

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.
 [Refer to official documentation for detailed usage. &#8594](https://redux.js.org/introduction/getting-started)

-`redux` plugin prepares a hooks based Redux setup
+superplate serves an optional `redux` plugin that prepares a hooks based Redux setup
 ### Configure Store & Setup Reducers

 Create a store with a root reducer